jan-revay/initPC/Windows_1X/README.md

 ## Bugs
 1. Try turning off the feature that moves the cursor to the active window.
 2. The main script does not stop on error in packages_install.sh
+3. extreeemly large logs with almost no useful information....

 ## TOREAD